BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ Multiple watch jobs can run at the same time.
 ・ Banned usernames (to skip their posts).
 ・ Muncher prevents downloading duplicates.
+・ Checkbox: Hide the browser's download icon.
+・ Checkbox: Auto-remove muncher downloads from the browser's download list.

 <br>